Search: Advanced search

 Hendra virus (HeV) occurs naturally in flying foxes where it appears to cause little or no signs of illness.
-For reasons not completely understood at present, at times the virus is shed in flying fox body secretions including urine, faeces, saliva and birthing fluids.
+For reasons not yet completely understood, at times the virus is shed by flying foxes in their body secretions including urine, faeces, saliva and birthing fluids.
 Horses can become infected by HeV if they ingest or inhale these contaminated body secretions and subsequently develop a serious disease.
 The virus can, in turn, be transmitted to humans and cause a potentially fatal illness.
 To date four out of seven people who became infected with the virus have died.

-Clinical signs in sick horses are variable but usually they develop a fever and appear unwell.
-There is usually respiratory distress with nasal discharge and sometimes neurological signs such as twitching, circling, and unsteadiness are seen.
-Although flying fox secretions are the most common means of horse infection, horse to horse infection also appears to occur.
+Clinical signs in sick horses are variable but they will often develop a fever and appear unwell.
+There is usually respiratory distress with nasal discharge and sometimes neurological signs such as twitching, circling and unsteadiness.
+Although flying fox secretions are the most common means of horse infection, horse-to-horse infection also appears to occur.

 The first case of a dog testing positive to HeV antibodies occurred on a property with infected horses.
 It is thought that the dog became infected from the horses.
 There is currently no evidence that dogs can transmit the disease to humans.

 This website provides general information which must not be relied upon or regarded as a substitute for specific professional advice, including veterinary advice.
 We make no warranties that the website is accurate or suitable for a person's unique circumstances and provide the website on the basis that all persons accessing the website responsibly assess the relevance and accuracy of its content.